Smithsonian/cheby_checker/tests/README_tests.md

 - orbit_cheby.py has an INTERNAL dependence on the cheby_checker.py module
 - Not sure whether any of the tests in here are still required.
 - Many tests have been established in test_orbit_cheby_locations / test_orbit_cheby_creation / test_orbit_cheby_horizons / test_orbit_cheby_covariance
-- Definitely need to write tests of the propagation of RA, Dec covariances, buut they might best belong in test_orbit_cheby_covariance
+- Definitely need to write tests of the propagation of RA, Dec covariances, but they might best belong in test_orbit_cheby_covariance

 ### test_precalc.py :
 - orbit_precalc.py has an INTERNAL dependence on the nbody.py module